The $100,000 mistake

 Other investors hate talking about estate planning because they’ll have to confront mortality.
 And as mentioned before, some investors think that estate planning means giving money away.
 In fact, good estate planning starts with making sure you have ample resources for yourself.
 Only when that is ascertained, can estate planning begin.
 Estate planning boils down to one simple issue; do you want to have control of your money?

 How do you start?
-Completing a questionnaire that most lawyers and Retirement and Estate Planning professionals use when completing a will helps you focus on your goals, assets and desires.
+Completing a questionnaire that most lawyers and Retirement and Estate Planning professionals use when completing a will helps you focus on your goals, assets, and desires.

 The questionnaire is followed up with an interview to help translate the answers into specific desires.
-Then, work to determine ways to achieve what you want to have happen.
+Then, work to determine ways to achieve what you want to have happened.
 This avoids the mistake that many make, by jumping right into the tools (trusts, gifting, insurance), only to learn later that the tools don’t work as desired.

 So if you really want to make a big difference in your financial picture, it may make more sense to focus on estate planning than on how to get a higher percentage on your investments.